hslu-ige-laes/lcm/docs/docs/modules/roomTempHum.md

 - Tooltip: Place the mouse pointer over a datapoint to get more information of a specific measurement.

 #### Mollier hx-Diagram
-The Mollier h,x-diagram was proposed by Richard Mollier in 1923 and allows to describe changes of state of humid air.
+The Mollier h,x-diagram was proposed by Richard Mollier in 1923 <a href="#mollierhxand">[2]</a> allows to describe changes of state of humid air.
 In the present case it is used to show comfort states regarding temperature and humidity.
+This visualisation is written in D3 and open-source <a href="#mollierhxand">[3]</a>
 <br><br>
 <img src="https://raw.githubusercontent.com/hslu-ige-laes/lcm/master/docs/assets/images/roomTempHum_01.PNG" style="border:1px solid lightgrey"/>
 <br>